 Upcoming Medical Conferences in EdinburghSearch Criteria : United Kingdom Edinburgh

 Jun 17 - 19, 2019 | USD $380 | Edinburgh, Scotland

-Apr 26, 2019 | GBP £100 | Edinburgh, Scotland
+Jun 18, 2019 | GBP £30 | Edinburgh, Scotland

-May 07 - 08, 2019 | CPD 10.00 | GBP £26 | Edinburgh, Scotland
+Jun 21, 2019 | CPD 6.00 | Edinburgh, Scotland

-May 09, 2019 | Edinburgh, Scotland
+Jul 23, 2019 | Free | Edinburgh, Scotland

-May 09 - 10, 2019 | Edinburgh, Scotland
+Sep 05 - 06, 2019 | Edinburgh, Scotland

-NHS Education for Scotland (NES) Dental Conference 2019 is organized by NHS Education for Scotland (NES) and will be held from May 09 - 10, 2019 at Edinburgh Conference Centre, Edinburgh, Scotland, United Kingdom.
+European Delirium Association (EDA) Meeting 2019 is organized by European Delirium Association (EDA) and will be held from Sep 05 - 06, 2019 at Royal College of Physicians of Edinburgh, Edinburgh, Scotland, United Kingdom.
 Additional details will be posted as soon as they are available.

-May 09 - 10, 2019 | Edinburgh, Scotland
+Sep 05 - 06, 2019 | CPD 12.00 | Edinburgh, Scotland

-May 09 - 10, 2019 | Edinburgh, Scotland
+Sep 07 - 08, 2019 | CPD 12.00 | Edinburgh, Scotland

-May 10 - 14, 2019 | USD $700 | Edinburgh, Scotland
+Sep 09 - 11, 2019 | CME 12.00 | USD $699 | Edinburgh, Scotland

-May 13 - 14, 2019 | CPD 12.00 | Edinburgh, Scotland
+Sep 12 - 13, 2019 | CPD 12.00 | Edinburgh, Scotland

-Basic Surgical Skills (Edinburgh) is organized by The Royal College of Surgeons of Edinburgh (RCSEd) and will be held from May 13 - 14, 2019 at Royal College of Surgeons of Edinburgh, Edinburgh, Scotland, United Kingdom.
-This Conference has been approved for a maximum of 12 CPD Points.
-Target Audience FY1 (6 months in a surgical training post is a pre-requisite), FY2, ST1/CT1 & ST2/CT2 and SCP's.
-Overview This two day course, aimed at FY1 and above, is designed to instil core surgical skills at the very start of a surgeon's training by teaching the correct basic techniques.
-You will be taught instrument handling, knot tying, suturing techniques, fine tissue handling, wound management and diathermy.
+Basic Surgical Skills Course is organized by The Royal College of Surgeons of Edinburgh (RCSEd) and will be held from Sep 12 - 13, 2019 at The Royal College of Surgeons of Edinburgh, Edinburgh, Scotland, United Kingdom.
+This CME Conference has been approved for a maximum of 12 CPD points.
+Target Audience: FY1 (6 months in a surgical training post is a pre-requisite), FY2, ST1/CT1 & ST2/CT2 and SCP's.
+Overview: This two-day course, aimed at FY1 and above, is designed to instill core surgical skills at the very start of a surgeon's training by teaching the correct basic techniques.
+You will be taught instrument handling, knot tying, suturing techniques, fine tissue handling wound management and diathermy.
 These courses are delivered by experienced surgeons with a wide range of knowledge and experience in teaching.
 They are delivered both in the UK and internationally.
-Learning Style Course participants have access to pre-course material online giving them the opportunity to view the basic concepts covered by the course.
-The course is held over two days with a series of demostrations and extensive hands on sessions.
-Techniques are practiced using a combination of prepared animal tissue, synthetic models and simulation.
-Aims & Objectives Junior trainees pursuing a career in surgery are expected to be able to perform a range of basic surgical skills prior to commencing specialty surgical training.
+(Attendance at this course, will give you the opportunity to apply for a one-year FREE Affiliate Membership with the College).
+Aims & Objectives: Junior trainees pursuing a career in surgery are expected to be able to perform a range of basic surgical skills prior to commencing specialty surgical training.
 These skills are not specifically covered during their foundation or core training placements.
 The Basic Surgical Skills courses have been running since 1994, with the involvement of all four UK and Ireland Colleges of Surgeons, and are designed to teach the essential basic technical skills required of a surgeon, instilling good practice at the early stages of training.
-Participants are introduced to the principles underpinning the various techniques being taught and practice these techiques with individual tuition and under the expert supervision of consultant surgeons.
+Participants are introduced to the principles underpinning the various techniques being taught and practice these techniques with individual tuition and under the expert supervision of consultant surgeons.
 Participants are assessed throughout the course and issued with a certificate upon successful completion.
-Learning Outcomes On completion of this course, participants should be able to: • Explain the principles of good practice in theatre etiquette, knot tying, suturing, haemostasis, anastomosis, surgical diathermy and ergonomics for endoscopic surgery. • Describe correct handling and use of surgical instruments. • Demonstrate an appropraite procedure for 'gowning' and 'gloving' in accordance with recommended standards of practice. • Tie a variety of reliable knots, including surgical reef knots and the Aberdeen knot and tying at depth. • Suture a variety of tissues, including skin, bowel, vascular tissue and tendons effectively. • Perform abscess drainage and contaminated wound debridement in accordance with the basic principles of wound management. • Demonstrate basic techniques for small bowel, vascular and tendon anastomoses. • Demonstrate an understanding of basic diathermic technique. • Demonstrate effective management of ergonomic tissue commonly encountered with endoscopic surgery.
+Learning Outcomes: On completion of this course, participants should be able to: • Explain the principles of good practice in theatre etiquette, knot tying, suturing, hemostasis, anastomosis, surgical diathermy and ergonomics for endoscopic surgery; • Describe correct handling and use of surgical instruments; • Demonstrate an appropriate procedure for 'gowning' and 'gloving' in accordance with recommended standards of practice; • Tie a variety of reliable knots, including surgical reef knots and the Aberdeen knot and tying at depth; • Suture a variety of tissues, including skin, bowel, vascular tissue and tendons effectively; • Perform abscess drainage and contaminated wound debridement in accordance with the basic principles of wound management; • Demonstrate basic techniques for small bowel, vascular and tendon anastomoses; • Demonstrate an understanding of basic diathermic technique; • Demonstrate effective management of ergonomic tissue commonly encountered with endoscopic surgery.